a-ng-d/figmug-ui/README.md

 - **Tested with Jest and Vitest**: Ensures reliability and robustness of components
 - **Exposed with Storybook**: Interactive UI component explorer for easy development and testing
 - **Design tokens with Terrazzo**: Theme management using design tokens for consistent styling across platforms.
 [View Terrazzo Guide](./docs/terrazzo-guide.md)
-- **Theme Generator**: Create custom themes easily with the [Theme Generator](./docs/theme-generator.md) tool
+- **Theme Generator**: Create custom themes easily with the [Theme Generator](./docs/theme-generator.md) tool based on Figma theme structure
-- **SCSS Builder**: Generate theme-specific SCSS files from tokens using the build-scss script
+- **SCSS Builder**: Generate theme-specific SCSS files from tokens using the build-scss script, with support for building components across all themes

 ## Installation